ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ##### Using Multiple Auth Handlers

-The `authHandlers` can be configured for advanced use case, which is to use multiple auth handlers as follows:
+The `authHandlers` can be configured for advanced use cases, which use multiple auth handlers as follows:

 Case 1: Auth should be successful for `authHandler1` OR `authHandler1`.
 `authHandlers: [authHandler1, authHandler2]`